1926–27 NHL season: Regular season

 The Montreal Canadiens, last place finishers in 1925–26, solved their goaltending woes by signing George Hainsworth.
 They further strengthened their team by signing Herb Gardiner of the Western League's Calgary Tigers for defence.
 The Canadiens finished second in the Canadian Division to powerful Ottawa, who was the league's best team.

 Dave Gill, secretary-treasurer (general manager), decided to take over as coach of the Ottawa Senators.
 He would be assisted by Frank Shaughnessy, a former manager of the Senators in the NHA days, to assist him with the strategy used in games.
 Ottawa finished first atop the Canadian Division.

 The arena is not ready in Detroit for the start of the regular season.
 The expansion Cougars play their first 22 home games just across the Canada–United States border in Windsor, Ontario, at the Border Cities Arena.

+On December 4, 1926, Cy Denneny and Frank Finnigan were seriously injured in a car accident.

+Finnigan suffered a slightly fractured skull and Denneny was badly gashed.

 New York Americans right winger Shorty Green's career was ended after an injury in a game on February 27, 1927.
 New York Rangers defenceman Taffy Abel bodychecked Green, caused a kidney injury that requires an emergency operation to remove the kidney; Abel retired for health reasons.